-Internal recruitment focuses on the employees who are already on the payroll of a firm such as, selecting an employee from the bench based on the skills and qualifications or transfer of resources from different projects.
+Internal recruitment focuses on the employees already on a firm’s payroll.
+This includes selecting an employee from the bench based on their skills and qualifications or transferring resources from different projects.

-In case the required skill is absent in the internal network of the organization then the resource managers hire the resources from external sources.
+If the required skill is absent in the organization’s internal network, then the resource managers hire the resources from external sources.
 It includes hiring resources through recommendations/networks and recruiting freelance/contingent workforce from partner vendors.

 Minimize project resource costs significantly